HY-Yap/hcibs-ori/README.md

   - Open/close stations (temporary or permanent)
   - Monitor relevant group movement and statuses (OTW, arrived)
   - View ETA information
+  - Chat with Groups that are on the way
   - Lunch break mode

 - **Scoring Tools**